telerik/winforms-docs/richtexteditor/import/export.md

 ## Specifics

 __RadRichTextEditor__'s format providers can import/export a wide variety of features supported by the control.
-However, features
-          which are not yet supported are stripped on import.
+However, features which are not yet supported are stripped on import.
 Such examples are content controls like text boxes, check boxes, etc. which can be inserted in the document in some rich text editors such as Microsoft Word or can be included in the HTML.

 Overall, here are listed the specifics you need to know when choosing the appropriate format provider for you requirements:

-        XamlFormatProvider
+#### XamlFormatProvider

-As the XAML format is closest to __RadDocument__'s structure,
-              all supported features are imported/exported without the need of additional handling.
+As the XAML format is closest to __RadDocument__'s structure,all supported features are imported/exported without the need of additional handling.

-            DocxFormatProvider and RtfFormatProvider
+#### DocxFormatProvider and RtfFormatProvider

 Content controls such as Text Box, Combo Box and Date Picker that can be included are currently ignored.

-            HtmlFormatProvider
+#### HtmlFormatProvider

 As HTML's concept of headers and footers is different, when exporting with __RadRichTextEditor__headers and footers are ignored.
-When it comes to importing, the <header> and <footer>
-              tags are included in the content of the imported document, but are not interpreted as __Header__ and __Footer__ of __RadDocument__.
+When it comes to importing, the <header> and <footer> tags are included in the content of the imported document, but are not interpreted as __Header__ and __Footer__ of __RadDocument__.

 Moreover, the __HtmlFormatProvider__ ignores the concept of __Paged__[layout mode]({%slug winforms/richtexteditor-/getting-started/layout-modes%}) as a whole.
-Page breaks inserted in
-              HTML for printing purposes are also ignored.
+Page breaks inserted in HTML for printing purposes are also ignored.

-            TxtFormatProvider
+#### TxtFormatProvider

 Imports and exports only plain text.PdfFormatProvider

-The current version of __RadRichTextEditor__ can only __export__
-              to PDF, but __not import__.
+The current version of __RadRichTextEditor__ can only __export__ to PDF, but __not import__.

 ## Examples

 Here are some examples on how to export and import.

 >note The "Export to String" and "Import from String" examples are only valid for the text-based format providers (Html, Xaml, Rtf and TxtFormatProvider).
 >The "Export to File" and "Import from File" are applicable to each of the format providers (save for PDF import).
-To use them with the desired format
-            just replace the format provider and change the settings of the __SaveFileDialog__ or the __OpenFileDialog__ .
+To use them with the desired format just replace the format provider and change the settings of the __SaveFileDialog__ or the __OpenFileDialog__ .
 >

-## Export to String#_[C#] _
+## Export to String

 {{source=..\SamplesCS\RichTextEditor\ImportExport\ImportExportMain.cs region=xaml}}
 {{source=..\SamplesVB\RichTextEditor\ImportExport\ImportExportMain.vb region=xaml}}